Yishun: Sports facilities

+The new integrated development at Chong Pang City will feature three swimming pools, a gym and fitness studios, which is expected to be completed in 2027.

-Industrial Park
+Industrial park

 The Yishun Industrial Park is a small industrial park situated between Avenues 6 and 7 which comprises some well known companies such as Murata, Philips Lumileds, Agilent, Avago Technologies, ATS, ASM-Frontend, STATS, Inc. and many other smaller companies.
 Commercial buildings like A’Posh Bizhub, Win5, Northpoint Bizhub, North Spring Bizhub, YS- One and North View Bizhub can be found at the Yishun Industrial Park.
 It can be reached by Bus service 811 from the Yishun Bus Interchange.

-Educational Institutions
+Educational institutions

-There are 10 primary schools, 9 secondary schools, a junior college and an international school.
+There are ten primary schools, nine secondary schools, a junior college and an international school.